Programme

 12.00pm

-Precision control of automatic milking
+Precision control of automatic milking systems

 Douglas J. Reinemann, Univeristy of Wisconsin - Madison, US